Amazing experiences away from the beach

 Eat and drink your way around

 From coffee to fine dining, Australia takes its food and wine seriously.
 You’ll find innovative and award-winning restaurants both in major cities and regional areas, such as Quay and Firedoor in Sydney, Attica in Melbourne and Brae in Birregurra.
 Wine aficionados will be impressed with the level of sophistication found in Australian wines, from alternative varietals to the latest trends in natural winemaking.
 With over 60 wine regions across the country, you’ll find diversity and quality set amongst stunning landscapes.
 Head to McLaren Vale for a unique tasting experience or degustation lunch at The Cube.
 The country also plays host to a myriad of food and wine events that attract top chefs from around the world.
-Don’t miss the Margaret River Gourmet Escape or the Noosa Food and Wine Festival.
+Don’t miss the Western Australia Gourmet Escape or Tasting Australia.

 Snap a pic of Australia’s colourful lakes